cartapisana/GettingCleaningData/CodeBook.md

 Getting and Cleaning Data - Course 3
 Peer-Reviewed Project - Week 4

+### Source Data Set Title / Author

+Title: Human Activity Recognition (HAR) Using Smartphones Data Set

+Author: Machine Learning Repository, Center for Machine Learning and Intelligent Systems, University of California-Irvine

 ### Source Data Set Abstract

 Activity recognition data set built from the recordings of 30 study participants performing basic activities and postural transitions while carrying a waist-mounted smartphone with embedded inertial sensors.

 ### Source Data Set Description

-Source Data Title: Human Activity Recognition (HAR) Using Smartphones Data Set

-Source: Machine Learning Repository, Center for Machine Learning and Intelligent Systems, University of California-Irvine (UCI)

 The researchers on the original project implemented the experiment with a group of 30 volunteers ("participants"), with an age bracket of 19-48 years old.
 Participants performed a protocol of activities composed of six basic activities: three static postures (standing, sitting, lying) and three dynamic activities (walking, walking downstairs and walking upstairs).
 The experiment also included postural transitions that occurred between the static postures.
 These are: stand-to-sit, sit-to-stand, sit-to-lie, lie-to-sit, stand-to-lie, and lie-to-stand.